United States Astronaut Hall of Fame: Inductees

 The third class was inducted in 1997 and consisted of the 24 additional Apollo, Skylab, and ASTP astronauts.
 Notable members of the class were Roger Chaffee, the third astronaut killed in the Apollo 1 fire and the only unflown astronaut in the Hall; Harrison Schmitt, the first scientist and next-to-last person to walk on the Moon; and Jack Swigert and Fred Haise, the Apollo 13 crewmembers not previously inducted.

 The philosophy regarding the first three groups of inductees was that all astronauts who flew in NASA's "pioneering" programs (which would include Mercury, Gemini, Apollo, Apollo Applications Program (Skylab), and Apollo-Soyuz Test Project) would be included simply by virtue of their participation in a spaceflight in these early programs.
 The first group (the inaugural class of 1990) would only include the original Mercury astronauts (most of whom would go on to fly in later programs).
 The second group of inductees would include those astronauts who began their spaceflight careers during Gemini (all of whom would go on to fly in later programs).
 The third group of inductees would include those astronauts who began their spaceflight careers during Apollo, Skylab, and ASTP (some of whom would go on to fly in the Space Shuttle program).
 Since it would not be practical (or meaningful) to induct all astronauts who ever flew in space, all subsequent inductees (Space Shuttle program and beyond) are considered based on their accomplishments and contributions to the human spaceflight endeavor which would set them apart from their peers.

 Over four dozen astronauts from the Space Shuttle program have been inducted since 2001.
 Among these are Sally Ride, the first American woman in space; Story Musgrave, who flew six missions in the 1980s and 90s; and Francis Scobee, commander of the ill-fated final Challenger mission.

 The 2010 class consisted of Guion Bluford Jr., Kenneth Bowersox, Frank Culbertson and Kathryn Thornton.
 The 2011 inductees were Karol Bobko and Susan Helms.
 The 2012 inductees were Franklin Chang-Diaz, Kevin Chilton and Charles Precourt.
 Bonnie Dunbar, Curt Brown and Eileen Collins were inducted in 2013, and Shannon Lucid and Jerry Ross comprised the 2014 class.

+Those inducted in 2015 were John Grunsfeld, Steven Lindsey, Kent Rominger, and Rhea Seddon.
 In 2016, inductees included Brian Duffy and Scott E. Parazynski.
 Ellen Ochoa and Michael Foale were announced as the 2017 class of the United States Astronaut Hall of Fame.
-The 2019 inductees are James Buchli and Janet L. Kavandi.
+Scott Altman and Thomas Jones followed in 2018.
+The 2019 inductees were James Buchli and Janet L. Kavandi.

 Michael López-Alegría, Scott Kelly and Pamela Melroy were the 2020 inductees, inducted in a November 2021 ceremony.
+The 2022 inductees were Christopher Ferguson, David Leestma, and Sandra Magnus.
+Roy Bridges Jr. and Mark Kelly were the 2023 inductees.
+The 2024 inductees were David C. Hilmers and Marsha Ivins.
+Bernard A. Harris Jr. and Peggy Whitson were the 2025 inductees.